In 1966, a handful of families had a dream to establish a Reform Temple in Parsippany, New Jersey.

 On August 26, 1972, after years of fund-raising activities, Temple Beth Am opened the doors to our own building at 879 South Beverwyck Road.
 As we carried the Torahs from our temporary home to Beth Am, a dream became a reality.
 Walking with the town officials, other members of the clergy, and our congregants, the excitement and joy in the eyes of our children, was a heart-warming sight to behold.
 For them, they would now have a place where they could learn of their heritage, study Hebrew, have a place to worship, and a place to congregate.
 In 1988, we realized the second part of the dream and dedicated a substantial addition housing our Sanctuary, a new lobby, offices and a library.

 “The immediate goals were to establish a name for the new Reform Temple, hold weekly Shabbat services, and to start a religious school.”

 Over these past years, we have watched our children become Bar/Bat Mitzvah and Confirmed, have celebrated as they stood under the chupah, and brought their own children to the synagogue to be named.
 We have welcomed many new families and rejoice as we share in the life cycles of their families.

-Today we are a thriving home of Jewish life.
+Today we are a thriving congregation of Jewish life.
 We continue to provide the residents of Morris County a liberal, egalitarian, interfaith-friendly, welcoming congregation.

-We hope that in the future, the enthusiasm and dedication shown in the past will continue to flourish and the doors of Temple Beth Am will always be open, making it truly a House of the People.
+As we search for a new home for Temple Beth Am, we hope that in the future, the enthusiasm and dedication shown in the past will continue to flourish and the doors of our synagogue will always be open, making it truly a House of the People.